Wenjie-Xu/Wenjie-Xu/README.md

 - 👋 Hi, I’m @Wenjie-Xu
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Basketball、Bodybuding
-- 🌱 I’m currently learning Shell
+- 🌱 I’m currently learning xxx

 <!---
 Wenjie-Xu/Wenjie-Xu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.